Kile/Killua/algorithms/parser.md

 1) Check all arguments were provided correctly
 2) Handle all check failures inside of the code of the card

+## THIS SYSTEM IS OUTDATED.
+I improved it but too lazy to update the classes below rn.

 As for the actual class, all individual class subclass two classes.
 ### 1) Card
 ```py